Wrong depiction of map on WHO website taken strongly by govt; disclaimer put: MEA

 “Dotted and dashed lines on maps represent approximate border lines for which there may not yet be full agreement,” it said.

-The minister added: “Nevertheless, government of India’s position on the right depiction of its boundaries has been unambiguously reiterated.”
-PTI
+The minister added: “Nevertheless, the government of India’s position on the right depiction of its boundaries has been unambiguously reiterated.”

 New Delhi: The government on Thursday said the issue of “wrong depiction” of India’s map on the website of the World Health Organisation (WHO) was raised strongly with the global body following which it put a disclaimer on the portal.